 If Mitt were merely running for congress, you’d say, “What an uptight bitch.”
 But since he’s Republican and running for president you’re supposed to say, “What a block of granite!” or something.

 Now, as usual, when an election approaches, Republicans pull together nicely.
 And so it goes.
 Increasingly, Team Willard will have surrogates and heavy hitters available to do what the poor CWWT can’t.
 Speak to humans.
 On Thursday, this guy did it:

 Mitt Romney has always had trouble igniting the Republican base, and apparently some key surrogates have now taken to begging for support.

 Bellicose former U.N. ambassador John Bolton, who has been informally advising Romney on foreign policy, was the keynote speaker at a GOP fundraiser in Iowa last night where he pleaded, “Even if you’re not at this moment an enthusiastic supporter of Gov. Romney, will you please get yourself together in the next three or four months?”

 Let’s get to the straight talk.
-For the slaughterhouse bunch, GOP unity can be had, but for a price.
-Bolton’s gravitas wouldn’t lift a finger without some promises.
-He gets his cuts.
-A chunk of the administration.
-Remember this whenever you see evil step up and start talking the wonders of Mitt: John’s doing it because he’s going to run a division of the enterprise.
-You don’t have to guess anything about the Spineless Man’s presidency.
+For the slaughterhouse bunch, GOP unity can be had but for a price.
+Bolton’s gravitas wouldn’t lift a finger without some serious promises.
+He gets a cut.
+A chunk of the presidency.
+Remember this whenever you see evil step up and start talking the wonders of Mitt – John’s doing it because he’s going to run a division of the enterprise.
+You don’t have to guess anything about the Wussy Administration.